rommguy/israeli-notam-parser/memory-bank/activeContext.md

 ## Current Focus

+Major UI enhancement completed with flexible date selection replacing the limited today/tomorrow options.
+Users can now select any date and view NOTAMs that are valid for that specific date.
+The system uses proper date-fns logic for accurate filtering and includes quick selection buttons for common dates.
 Complete system integration achieved with both CLI and web app working together seamlessly.
-The CLI produces a single `notams.json` file with all NOTAM data, while the web app loads this file and performs runtime filtering by date.
-Both GitHub Actions workflows are configured for daily data fetching and web deployment to GitHub Pages.

 ## Recent Changes

+- **2025-09-13**: Updated NOTAM cards to display validity dates in UTC with clear UTC labels
+- **2025-09-13**: Added date-fns-tz dependency for proper UTC timezone formatting
+- **2025-09-13**: Replaced today/tomorrow selector with flexible date picker using Material-UI DatePicker
+- **2025-09-13**: Enhanced date filtering logic using date-fns for accurate date comparisons
+- **2025-09-13**: Added quick date selection buttons (Yesterday, Today, Tomorrow) for better UX
+- **2025-09-13**: Updated all components and services to use Date objects instead of string literals
 - **2025-09-13**: Updated web app to use single notams.json file with runtime filtering
 - **2025-09-13**: Modified Vite build process to copy single NOTAM file instead of date-specific files
 - **2025-09-13**: Updated notamService.ts to load single file and filter by date at runtime